 Choosing a Laptop

 The best cheap laptops have evolved considerably over the past few years.
-Chromebooks are shoving traditional laptops out of the budget price range, and we're now seeing 2-in-1 or "convertible" laptops enter under Cheapism's $500 price ceiling.
+Chromebooks are shoving traditional laptops out of the budget price range, and we're now seeing "convertible" 2-in-1 laptops under Cheapism's $500 ceiling.
 New features cropping up in cheap laptops include flash storage, faster USB ports, and faster wireless connections.
 Manufacturers are also starting to use metal or textured plastic finishes to give even their most basic models a more upscale feel.
-We researched budget models that have caught the attention of reviewers and earned praise from purchasers to determine the best affordable choices that provide solid performance and sought-after features for the price.
+We researched budget models that have caught the attention of expert reviewers and earned praise from consumers to determine the best affordable choices with solid performance and sought-after features.

-Laptop Brands.The top manufacturers of budget laptops include a host of familiar names, such as Dell, Lenovo, Hewlett-Packard, Asus, and Acer.
+Laptop Brands.The top manufacturers of budget laptops include a host of familiar names such as Dell, Lenovo, Hewlett-Packard, Asus, and Acer.
 These companies offer a variety of cheap models designed to balance performance and cost.
-And while Apple MacBooks lie well beyond the budget realm, we're now seeing companies typically known for more expensive products entering the budget arena, with Samsung even vying for position as a player in the entry-level laptop market.
-This is all good news for consumers, because with seemingly endless brands and configurations now available, potential buyers should have no problem finding the right set of features to suit their individual needs and spending limits.
+While Apple MacBooks still lie well beyond the Cheapism price range, we're now seeing companies typically known for more expensive products, such as Samsung, vying for position as a player in the entry-level laptop market.
+With seemingly endless configurations available from all these brands, potential buyers should have no problem finding the right set of features to suit their individual needs and spending limits.

-For those allured by the cheaper prices and ease of use of these laptop alternatives, two of our top three picks are Chromebooks: the Samsung Chromebook Plus (starting at $400) and the Asus Chromebook Flip C302CA (starting at $469).
-Both models perform well and have superior features as compared to the competition.
+This year two of our top three picks are Chromebooks: the Samsung Chromebook Plus (starting at $400) and the Asus Chromebook Flip C302CA (starting at $469).
+Both models perform well and have superior features compared with similarly priced competitors.

-Among our second tier picks is the Dell Chromebook 3189 (starting at $320).
+Among our second-tier picks is the Dell Chromebook 3189 (starting at $320).
 Typical of Chromebooks these days, it's affordable and serviceable but doesn't pack any surprises.
 The Acer Chromebook R13 (starting at $360), another good pick, comes with a bigger price tag and a better screen.
-Its performance, like that of the Dell Chromebook, is modest, but certainly good enough for most daily tasks.
-All of our Chromebook picks are touchscreen 2-in-1 units.
+Its performance, like that of the Dell Chromebook, is modest but certainly good enough for most daily tasks.
+All of our Chromebook picks are 2-in-1 touchscreen laptops.

-One Chromebook option we weren't quite as inspired by is the Lenovo Flex 11 Chromebook (starting at $270).
-Mediocre specs and low-grade components paired with poor battery life make this a model that might be better suited for small children, as opposed to older students with more serious workloads or anyone with more demanding expectations.
-While it does have its low price and durability in its favor, we'd still choose the Acer Chromebook R13 or Dell 3189 over this model -- especially if looks alone were the determining factor.
+One Chromebook that didn't inspire us is the Lenovo Flex 11 (starting at $270).
+Mediocre specs, low-grade components, and poor battery life reported in reviews suggest that this model might be fine for young children but not for older students with serious workloads or anyone with more demanding expectations.
+While it does have a low price and durability in its favor, we'd still choose the Acer Chromebook R13 or Dell 3189 over this model -- especially if looks alone were the determining factor.

-Windows Laptops.For frugal users who are loyal to Microsoft's ecosystem, or who want more onboard storage than the typical Chromebook can provide, a cheap Windows laptop is the way to go.
-Cheap Windows laptops usually have larger hard drives, and SSD drives have become increasingly common, which is a plus because they're faster than older magnetic hard drives.
-Nevertheless, budget Windows-based systems usually have to sacrifice powerful components and some other amenities in exchange for the ability to run Windows programs on a machine that costs less than $500 -- so don't expect a lot of bells and whistles on this front.
-The models we recommend can't double as tablets and you won't find touchscreens here unless you're willing to pay extra.
+Windows Laptops.For frugal computer users who are loyal to Microsoft's ecosystem, or who want more on-board storage than the typical Chromebook can provide, a Windows machine is the way to go.
+Cheap Windows laptops usually have larger hard drives, and SSD drives are increasingly common, which is a plus because they're faster than older magnetic hard drives.
+Nevertheless, computer makers usually have to sacrifice powerful components and some other amenities in exchange for the ability to run Windows programs on a machine that costs less than $500 -- so don't expect a lot of bells and whistles.
+The models we recommend can't double as tablets and you won't find touchscreens unless you're willing to pay extra.

-Our favorite cheap Windows-based system is the Acer Swift 3 (starting at $500).
-For a budget laptop, this little PC comes on strong with the power, and its Intel Core i3 processor is the most capable CPU driving any of our picks.
+Our pick for the best cheap Windows laptop is the Acer Swift 3 (starting at $500).
+For a budget laptop, this little PC has a lot of power; its Intel Core i3 processor is the most capable CPU driving any of our picks.
 It's also got a fairly sleek design and a full-HD display.

 Our runner-up choice is the Lenovo ThinkPad 13 (starting at $549).
 It's got solid components and an equally solid build -- which is good for consumers who want or need a laptop that will withstand the bumps and bruises of travel.
 While it's currently just a tad over our $500 threshold, we've often seen prices drop below this mark.

-Although it's not among our official picks, those looking for a Windows laptop under $300 might consider the HP Stream 14 (starting at $220).
-As to be expected with a machine this inexpensive, the Stream 14's specs and performance aren't exactly awe-inspiring.
-It's got a lower-grade hard drive and more limited storage, but if you need a 'decent enough' Windows system and you're on a tight budget, this laptop may fill the bill.
+Although it's not among our top picks, those looking for a Windows laptop under $300 might consider the HP Stream 14 (starting at $220).
+As to be expected with a machine this inexpensive, the specs and performance aren't exactly awe-inspiring.
+It's got a lower-grade hard drive and more limited storage, but if you need a "decent enough" Windows system and you're on a tight budget, this laptop may fill the bill.

 A bare-bones model that we wouldn't necessarily recommend is the Lenovo IdeaPad 110s (starting at $148).
-This laptop is incredibly cheap for a Windows machine, but it seems a bit too many corners have been cut where it counts to get it to this price range.
-While Lenovo has just recently released a newer version of the 110s (starting at $230), its specifications are nearly identical to the model we review, so we don't expect significant performance improvements.
+This laptop is incredibly cheap for a Windows machine, but it seems a few too many corners have been cut where it counts to get to this price.
+(Lenovo has released a newer version starting at $230, but its specifications are nearly identical to the model we reviewed, so we don't expect significant performance improvements.)